China's Special Envoy on the Middle East Issue

 China's Special Envoy on the Middle East Issue (中国政府中东问题特使 (Zhōngguó Zhèngfǔ Zhōngdōng Wèntí Tèshǐ)) is a special diplomatic position appointed by the Chinese Foreign Ministry.
 The Special Envoy focuses primarily on facilitating the Arab-Israeli peace process, although at various times, the Special Envoy has also addressed other major issues including the conflict in Syria.

 Background and underlying principles

-During Mao Zedong's leadership, Chinese foreign policy was generally supportive of Third World national liberation movements, including the Palestinian cause.
-Following reform and opening up, and even more so after the end of the Cold War, China built its diplomatic relations with Israel.
+During Chairman of the Chinese Communist Party Mao Zedong's leadership, Chinese foreign policy was generally supportive of Third World national liberation movements, including the Palestinian cause.
+Following the reform and opening up, and even more so after the end of the Cold War, China built its diplomatic relations with Israel.

 In China's view, the Israeli–Palestinian conflict is a core issue because peace would contribute to the stability of the region, thereby ultimately contributing to China's ability to fuel its economic growth through access to Middle Eastern resources, markets, and energy.
 In 1997, China articulated its Five Principles in Support of the Middle East Peace Process: